 To reduce the rapid in vivo enzymatic digestion of HA by hyase, it is necessary to introduce synthetic crosslinks.
 Crosslinking slows the release of drugs from the gel in therapeutic delivery applications due to changes in solute transport characteristics as previously described.
 This simple polysaccharide offers multiple sites for modification via its carboxyl and multiple hydroxyl groups.
 Different crosslinking strategies can be used to tailor it for a desired application.
-HA can be functionalized with a methacrylate group,^[180] heterobifunctional crosslinkers such as 1-ethyl-3- (3-dimethylaminopropyl) carbodiimide hydrochloride (EDC),^[181] or homobifunctional crosslinkers such as PEGDA.
+HA can be functionalized with a methacrylate group, heterobifunctional crosslinkers such as 1-ethyl-3- (3-dimethylaminopropyl) carbodiimide hydrochloride (EDC), 181 or homobifunctional crosslinkers such as PEGDA.

-Dithiobis (propanoic dihydrazide) (DTPH), divinyl sulfone, glutaraldehyde α - β -poly-(N-2-hydroxyethyl) (2-aminoethylcarbamate)-D, and L-aspartamide (PHEA-EDA, which is synthetic, biocompatible, watersoluble and has a proteinlike structure) have also been used.^[182] HA gets damaged easily at temperatures exceeding 90 °C, and it cannot be effectively dehydrated, therefore preventing the use of dehydrothermal treatments.^[121]
+Dithiobis (propanoic dihydrazide) (DTPH), divinyl sulfone, glutaraldehyde α - β -poly-(N-2-hydroxyethyl) (2-aminoethylcarbamate)-D, and L-aspartamide (PHEA-EDA, which is synthetic, biocompatible, water-soluble and has a proteinlike structure) have also been used.
+[182] HA gets damaged easily at temperatures exceeding 90 °C, and it cannot be effectively dehydrated, therefore preventing the use of dehydrothermal treatments.
+[121]

 Each glucuronic acid unit on HA contains a carboxyl group, giving rise to HA's polyanionic character at physiological pH.
 Its hydrophilic nature makes it well-suited for applications requiring minimal cellular adhesion, such as post-surgical adhesion barriers.
 It can, however, be modified with peptides to create a biomaterial that supports cell attachment, spreading and proliferation.
-Thiol-modified HA can be modified with the RGD sequence (Arg-Gly-Asp), which is known to be a cell recognition site for numerous adhesive proteins present in the ECM and in blood.^[124] For example, Shu et al.^[125] have incorporated RGD into hyaluronan hydrogels.
+Thiol-modified HA can be modified with the RGD sequence (Arg-Gly-Asp), which is known to be a cell recognition site for numerous adhesive proteins present in the ECM and in blood.[124]
+For example, Shu et al.[125] have incorporated RGD into hyaluronan hydrogels.
 They showed that while RGD promoted better attachment and proliferation at the surface, it was inefficient at recruiting cells for adhesion within the hydrogel.
-Additionally, Park and Hubbell^[183] have incorporated RGD
+Additionally, Park and Hubbell^[183] have incorporated RGD into a HA-based hydrogel through interpenetrating networks and found that the RGD did have significant influence on the recruitment and proliferation of fibroblasts.
+The extent of cell attachment can be influenced by varying the concentration and structure of the peptides and the length of the PEG spacer used.

 HA composites, such as HA-DTPH, PEGDA, and peptide hydrogels have been used as injectable constructs for in vivo tissue formation.
 The gels crosslink in situ and may be seeded with cells prior to injection.
-Cell-loaded hydrogels have shown by immunohistochemistry that the encapsulated cells retain their phenotype and secrete ECM in vivo.^[150] Other combinations of HA with natural gel-forming materials (e.g., chondroitin sulfate, gelatin,^[125] alginate, carboxymethylcellulose,^[106] and collagen) have also found utility in tissue engineering applications.^[121,184]
+Cell-loaded hydrogels have shown by immunohistochemistry that the encapsulated cells retain their phenotype and secrete ECM in vivo.
+Other combinations of HA with natural gel-forming materials (e.g., chondroitin sulfate, gelatin, alginate, carboxymethylcellulose, and collagen) have also found utility in tissue engineering applications.